upptime/upptime/README.md

 <!--start: description-->

-**Upptime** (https://upptime.js.org) is the open-source uptime monitor and status page, powered entirely by GitHub Actions, Issues, and Pages.
-It's made with 💚 by [Anand Chowdhary](https://anandchowdhary.com), supported by [Pabio](https://pabio.com).
+**Upptime** (https://upptime.js.org) is the open-source uptime monitor and status page, powered entirely by GitHub Actions, Issues, and Pages, made with 💚 by [Anand Chowdhary](https://anandchowdhary.com).

 > I find Upptime an incredible clever usage of \[GitHub Actions].
 You essentially get a free configurable uptime monitor for whatever you want. – [CSS Tricks](https://css-tricks.com/upptime/)